 Another huge source of heat loss (and thereby wasted energy) is energy-inefficient windows.
 This is especially true in older homes, which often have only single-glazed windows.
 But even more modern homes (like ours) can have broken seals on their windows, an indication that their insulating properties are no longer working as well as they should.
 When seals fail, even double-glazed windows can be drafty and let cold air in though.

 Although it can be pricey, it’s worth considering replacing all your windows if you find yourself in this boat.
 Depending on where you live, how many windows you have, and which company you choose, this could cost thousands of dollars, or well over $10,000.

-It’s important to choose a quality brand with a solid reputation of workmanship that will last and stay strong for years to come.
-You won’t have problems with leaky seals if you choose Renewal by Andersen windows.
-These windows are energy-efficient by design, yet also customized to suit the unique character of your home.
+Choose quality windows with a solid track record and a warranty to match; this is not the time to cheap out.
 New energy-efficient windows and patio doors can make your home much warmer in winter and cooler in summer, while helping to lower your electric bills.

 What about you?
 How do you and your family conserve electricity around the home?
 What steps have you taken to lower your electric bills?
 Let us know in the comments!

 If you enjoyed this post on ways to lower your electric bill, why not share it with others by pinning this image?